contextfreeinfo/rio/src/config.temper.md

-# Rio
+# Rio Engine

-This file is used for library configuration.

-The `name` export defines the library name:
+Embeddable engine for processing, running, and translating Rio programs.
+Called rio-engine so separate rio packages can be tied to full cli apps.

-    export let name = "rio";
+    export let name = "rio-engine";

-By default, the current directory is imported as a module.
-It can import other module directories.
-See Temper documentation for additional config options.